-When stacking suppressive compounds, this means that your exogenous testosterone will rise very strong.
+When stacking suppressive compounds, this means that exogenous testosterone will rise very strong.

-The excess of incoming testosterone in your body will cause a serious drop in SHBG and will kick your endogenous testosterone out of your androgen receptors.
+The excess of incoming testosterone in the test subject will cause a serious drop in SHBG and will kick endogenous testosterone out of androgen receptors.

 The effect of this will cause a boost in free testosterone.
 This overload of free testosterone will aromatize causing estrogen levels to go way up.

-In this case, it will be very useful to have an AI on hand for the first weeks of your cycle to counteract this situation.
+In this case, it will be very useful to have an AI on hand for the first weeks of the research to counteract this situation.